pmq72002/QLTTTA/README.md

-my homework about manage an English center using java JFrame
+my final report about manage an English center using java JFrame